Starting a New Ways Program

 6. Join the “New Ways Network”

 If implementing New Ways as a community-wide program, it is best to develop a steering committee and timeline for starting a New Ways program following the training.
 Steering committees should ideally be comprised of counselors, family law attorneys and judges, if possible.
 A panel of trained professionals will be developed after the training and licensing requirements have been met.
 This list of trained professionals will be listed on our New Ways website.
-View our current list here.
+View our current approved provider list here.

 Contact us to further discuss the steps of implementation.
 We will help you decide which approach is best for your community.